learn-co-curriculum/git-github-merging-branches/README.md

 ## Learning Goals

-- Perform standard and fast-forward merges with the `git merge` command.
+- Perform standard and fast forward merges with the `git merge` command.
-- Explain the difference between standard merges and fast-forward merges.
+- Explain the difference between standard merges and fast forward merges.
 - Explain two other techniques that can be used when incorporating changes:
   `squash` and `rebase`.